Science Education Series

 Paracrine signaling: MSCs releasing exosomes

-The Integral Role of Nutrition
+The Role of Nutrition

-Nutrition: integral partner in regenerative support
+Nutrition: supportive partner in regenerative protocols

 — Based on current peer-reviewed literature